 The most important infra-red-active gases are H2O vapor and CO2 gas.
 In earlier papers the author has studied the hindering of the LW evacuation of heat from the terrestrial surface to outer-space by a mechanism of a stack of fine gauze, simulating the infra-red-active gases.

-The paper mentions the International Panel on Climate Change (IPCC), which gives alarming messages to the general public by ignoring the physical phenomena thermalization and saturation of CO2.
+The paper mentions the International Panel on Climate Change (IPCC), which gives alarming messages to the general public by ignoring the physical phenomena thermalization and saturation of CO2 with the excuse of their slogan: "science is settled".